-The need for continuous training among commercial sales professionals despite age, proves as vital for sales success, but also an asset that most companies cannot invest the time and resources in themselves but can be sought out with an accredited, competency-based professional development program.
+The need for continuous training among commercial sales professionals, despite age, proves vital for sales success.
+This is an asset that most companies cannot invest time and resources in themselves, but can be sought out with an accredited, competency-based professional development program.